 What happens when the person your agents are transferring calls to, are not available to pick up the call?
 Do the callers get an option to leave a voicemail?

-Centralize all numbers on Amazon or split with existing phone set up?
+Centralize all numbers on Amazon connect contact center or split with existing phone set up?

-Since you are reading this article, you probably do not leverage AWS connect call center or any other cloud based contact center.
+Since you are reading this article, you probably do not leverage Amazon connect call center or any other cloud based contact center.

 If so, and you have a regular phone system setup, would you continue using those numbers as-is?
 Or would some (or all) of those numbers be ported into Amazon?